jacobtani/financedata_extractor_tj/README.md

 * config/schedule.rb
 * After updating the jobs scheduling interval, you will need to run the following command `whenever --update-crontab`

-Login to the application
+Login to the application:
-* Subscribe to stocks in NZX50 that you are interested to via the Manage Subscriptions page
+* Subscribe to stocks in the NZX 50 that you are interested in via the Manage Subscriptions page

 ### References